James-Muguro/James-Muguro/README.md

 ## 📝 About Me
-Business Functional Analyst specializing in data analysis, visualization, and technology-driven solutions.
-Proficient in SQL, Python, R, Power BI, and Excel, with expertise in data wrangling, cleaning, and creating insightful dashboards.
-Experienced in system configuration, data migration, and integration, as well as leveraging tools like BigQuery and libraries such as Pandas and Scikit-learn to solve complex business challenges.
-Passionate about using data to optimize processes, drive efficiency, and deliver impactful results.
+Functional Business Analyst with a strong focus on data analysis, visualization, and technology-driven solutions.
+Skilled in SQL, Python, R, Power BI, and Excel, with expertise in data wrangling, cleaning, and building insightful dashboards.
+Experienced in system configuration, data migration, and integration, leveraging tools like BigQuery and libraries such as Pandas and Scikit-learn to solve complex business challenges.
+Passionate about transforming data into actionable insights to optimize processes, enhance efficiency, and drive meaningful business impact.

 ### Languages and Tools
 [<img alt="Python" src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=darkgreen" />]()